wonglok/effectnode-fx/README.md

 4. Algorithm as a Content Model for Scaling Creative Coding Content

-5. Performnace First Approach for SEO, Download Size and Runtime
+5. Performnace First Approach for SEO, Download Size and Build time in Vercel

-6.
+6. NEXT.js Based, One Click Easy Deploy to Vercel / Netlify

 made with 💖 love by @wonglok831